tensorchiefs/bfvi_paper/README.md

 ##### Gauss-VI:
 `Python/Cauchy/Cauchy.ipnb` → `Python/Cauchy/Gauss-VI_densities.csv.gz`
-`Gauss-VI_densities.csv` contain samples `w` (first colom, in paper called xi) and `log_p` (second colom)
+`Gauss-VI_densities.csv` contain samples `w` (first column, in paper called xi) and `log_p` (second column)

 For Cauchy, we did an ablation study investigating the effects of different methods to transform between a predefined simple distribution and the variational posterior.
-Here we vary the simple transformation, and the transformations including the flexibility of the involved Bernstein polynomial.
+Here we vary the simple distribution $F_Z$ and the transformations including the flexibility of the involved Bernstein polynomial.
 ##### BF-VI
 The ablation runs have been done with python (`bfvi/bfvi/cauchy_eval_ablation.py`) on GPU and CPU enviromemnts.
 The results are stored in from of the parameter files (columns are 'seed', 'epoch', 'az', 'bz', theta_1, ..., theat_M) holding information on the used seed for intialization and the number of epochs during training and the fitted parameters  of the transformation, i.e. the slope and intercept of the linear trafo and the parameters theta of the Bernstein polynomials, see e.g. `cauchy_eval_ablation_M_1_F1F2_params.csv` stored in  `bfvi/bfvi/runs/cauchy_ablation/`.
 For the creation of the paramter files, manipulations (like commenting in/out the truncated normal) need to be done in the following files: